liangyanshuo/InfLoRA/README.md

  * **DomainNet**: download from http://ai.bu.edu/M3SDA/, place it into `data/` folder

 ## Training
 All commands should be run under the project root directory.
-Currently, the code has been validated on 1 A6000 GPU (48G) or 4 2080ti GPU (11G).
+Currently, the code has been validated on 1 A6000 GPU (48G) and 4 2080ti GPUs (11G).

 ### CIFAR100:
 #### For InfLoRA